-The design standards outlined in this chapter reflect more than ten years of hard work and advocacy among City of Detroit staff, community residents and partner organizations.
+The design standards outlined in this chapter-and in full detail in Framework Plan Vol. 2: Design Standards-reflect more than ten years of hard work and advocacy among City of Detroit staff, community residents and partner organizations.

 The Joe Louis Greenway Framework Plan builds on this work, incorporating critical input from community residents and stakeholders, along with helpful precedents from numerous local, regional and national greenways concerning process, recommendations, design, implementation and performance.